zaswsaz/Testread/README.md

 ### Input

 Post body should be input data in CSV format.
-First threelines are parameters.
+First threelines are parameters also in CSV format.

+    sValue, .99
+    eValue, 40
+    Seasonality, 7

 These may be ommited in which case default values will be used.

 - sValue